Tovsta Mohyla

-Tovsta Mohyla (Ukrainian Товста Могила) is an ancient Scythian burial mound or kurgan and treasure discovered in 1971 by the Ukrainian archaeologist Borys Mozolevski.
-The Tovsta Mohyla burial mound, meaning "fat barrow", is located in southern Ukraine near the city of Pokrov in Dnipro region.
+Tovsta Mohyla (Ukrainian Товста Могила; literal meaning "fat barrow") is an ancient Scythian burial mound or kurgan and treasure discovered in 1971 by the Ukrainian archaeologist Borys Mozolevski.
+It is located in southern Ukraine near the city of Pokrov in Dnipropetrovsk Oblast.

+Among the weapons, various ornaments, and items of clothing, the Golden Pectoral stood out, a solid 24 carat gold neckpiece, with a diameter of 12 inches (30.6 cm) and weight just over 2.5 pounds (1150 g).

 History

-The ancient Scythians were a semi-nomadic Proto-Indo-European Iranian-speaking people that lived around the northern area of the Black Sea with the territory that stretched up into the Ural and Altai Mountain region.
+The ancient Scythians were a semi-nomadic Indo-European Iranian-speaking people that lived around the northern area of the Black Sea with the territory that stretched up into the Ural and Altai Mountain region.
 Their culture is thought to have lasted almost 1000 years, during which time they traded regularly with many Mediterranean and Asian cultures including the ancient Greeks, the ancient Persians and the ancient Chinese.

 Classical Scythians dominated the Pontic steppe from about the 7th century BC up until the 3rd century BC.

 In Ukraine, whose territory Herodotus described in his story of the Scythians, found perhaps the largest and most significant burial places of that era.